Amlis-Sanches/HTML-Learning/HTML Notes/Class Notes/CS50 HTML and CSS/week 4/Lecture 4 - CS50's Web Programming with Python and JavaScript.md

 ## SQL

-[SQL](https://www.w3schools.com/sql/), or Structured Query Language, is a programming language that allows us to update and query databases.

 ![SQL logo](https://cs50.harvard.edu/web/2020/notes/4/images/sql.png)

+[[SQL Tutorial|SQL]] , or Structured Query Language, is a programming language that allows us to update and query databases.
+It is what we call a database programming language and more in-depth in Tutorials can be found on [CS50 SQL](https://cs50.harvard.edu/sql/2024/).
+Here we will talk about the core basics.
+The current options you have for SQL are:
+- MySQL
+- PostgreSQL
+- SQLite
+and many more.
+But functionally they work the same and what you learn for SQLite will apply to other database programs.

+> [!info]
+> Django uses SQLite by default so if you are to create test servers this is the best place to start.

+### SQLite Types
+Each peace of the data within a database can be different types of data.
+We will use SQLite as an example.
+Data can be stored as:
+- Text
+- Numeric
+- Integer
+- Real
+- Blob - Binary large object. example: files
+Other database structures expand on the types a data value can be stored as adding in more and more complexity.

+> [!danger]
+> When deciding on the database you need to determine the data that is going to be stored, how it can be organized and how to sort it.
+This can help you determine what type of database you will need.

 ### Databases
 Before we get into how to use the SQL language, we should discuss how our data is stored.
 When using SQL, we’ll work with a [relational database](https://www.oracle.com/database/what-is-a-relational-database/#:~:text=A%20relational%20database%20is%20a,of%20representing%20data%20in%20tables.) where we can find all of our data stored in a number of [tables](https://www.essentialsql.com/what-is-a-database-table/).
 Each of these tables is made up of a set number of columns and a flexible number of rows.

 To illustrate how to work with SQL, we’ll use the example of a website for an airline used to keep track of flights and passengers.
 In the following table, we see that we’re keeping track of a number of flights, each of which has an `origin`, a `destination`, and a `duration`.